Six reasons to work with SUSE on NIS2

 SUSE simplifies this process for all SUSE Linux Enterprise Server (SLES) based solutions: The operating system is Common Criteria EAL 4+ certified by Germany’s Federal Office for Information Security (BSI).
 This makes SUSE the only vendor of a current general-purpose operating system to have successfully passed a comprehensive evaluation of its product, development and security update processes.
 With this officially recognized certification, companies can avoid the hassle of conducting their own evaluation and can demonstrate at any time that the supply chain security of their operating system has been verified by an independent body.

-At SUSECON 2024 (June 17-19 in Berlin, Germany), you can learn more about how SUSE supports compliance with standards such as the NIS2 directive and the EU Cyber Resilience Act (CRA).
-Our experts François-Xavier Houard and Knut Trepte will discuss compliance and supply chain security from the operating system to the container level.
+At SUSECON 2024 (June 17-19 in Berlin, Germany), we had a session how SUSE supports compliance with standards such as the NIS2 directive and the EU Cyber Resilience Act (CRA).
+Our experts François-Xavier Houard and Knut Trepte discussed compliance and supply chain security from the operating system to the container level.